 Timber structure, floors, walls, roofing frames, door, windows, furniture, interior decoration, etc.

 Bamboo is amongst the oldest and traditional construction materials used since ancient times.
 Bamboo is recognized as wood but technically it is a species of grass.
 With the improvement of technology, the use of bamboo in modern construction has been reduced.

-i) Bamboo structures, bamboo houses.
+- Bamboo structures, bamboo houses.

-ii) Bamboo roofing,
+- Bamboo roofing,

-iii) Bamboo wall.
+- Bamboo wall.

-iv) Bamboo in foundation (There are limitations).
+- Bamboo in foundation (There are limitations).

 Glass is widely used in modern buildings not only because of its architectural appeal but also because of its ability to allow sunlight, recyclable value, and insulation properties.
 Glasses are available in various forms.
 The most commonly used glasses are plain – transparent and tinted glasses.